A focused international science team

 Astrophysical Journal Supl.
 Ser., 2017, 229, 9

-Transverse-wave propagations in slender bright fibrils near a small solar active region, carrying a vast amount of energy in to the low solar chromosphere.
+Transverse-wave propagation in slender bright fibrils near a small solar active region, carrying a vast amount of energy into the low solar chromosphere.

 Photospheric observations of surface and body modes in solar magnetic pores